2018 Yellow Social Media Report Findings: Part one

 Yellow, part of the Sensis group, has recently undertaken a wide-reaching survey to find out how people use social media platforms to share, discuss and research the world around them and, in particular, the businesses they interact with every day.
-This far-reaching report has a number of potential implementations for both consumers and businesses alike, as companies can tailor how they present themselves online to stay ahead of the competition and get their message across.
+This far-reaching report has a number of potential social media marketing implementations, as companies can tailor how they present themselves online to stay ahead of the competition and get their message across.

 In the first half of this report, we’ll look at how Australian households are using social media, what their perceptions of what the platforms are for and what they want out of it.